 Statistics is used in everything from deciding how much orange juice Booths or Aldi will buy next year, to whether or not a new drug will indeed cure a serious illness.
-It can be seen as a subject relating to the collection, analysis, interpretation or explanation and presentation of data.
-This is the branch of Mathematics which is used in situations involving variability or uncertainty, such as weather forecasting, finance or assessing the effects of medicines.
+Statistics A-Level is a subject relating to the collection, analysis, interpretation or explanation and presentation of data.
+This branch of Mathematics is used in situations involving variability or uncertainty, such as weather forecasting, finance or assessing the effects of medicines.
 For the Statistics course, we highly recommend the Casio fx-CG50 calculators.

-At least two 5s and three 4s at GCSE, including at least a 4 in GCSE Maths and English Language.
+At least five 5s at GCSE, including at least a 5 in Maths and 5 in English Language.